skieabad/tic_tac_toe/README.md

 # tic_tac_toe

-Tic Tac Toe using Blazor
+This project uses Blazor Component which is MudBlazor